-Prasnicka A, Lastuvkova H, Alaei Faradonbeh F, Cermanová J, Hroch M, Mokry J, Dolezelova E, Pavek P, Zizalova K, Vitek L, Nachtigal P, Micuda S. Sci Rep. 2019 Jul 5;9(1):9780.)
+Prasnicka A, Lastuvkova H, Alaei Faradonbeh F, Cermanová J, Hroch M, Mokry J, Dolezelova E, Pavek P, Zizalova K, Vitek L, Nachtigal P, Micuda S. Scientific Reports 2019; Sci Rep. 2019 Jul 5;9(1):9780.)
 (IF = 4.379, Q1)

-In this study we significantly extended the knowledge about possible regulatory role of iron overload on the bile acid biochemistry.
-Iron is essential trace element with multiple physiological functions in organism.
-However, iron is also highly reactive molecule contributing to generation free hydroxyl radicals which may in excess induce significant cell damage.
-The liver is the major storage organ for iron, and iron may be cumulated herein in under different pathological conditions such as genetic disorders excess (e.g. hereditary haemochromatosis and beta thalassaemia), or secondary to blood transfusion and haemolysis.
+In this study, we significantly extended the knowledge about the possible regulatory role of iron overload on the bile acid biochemistry.
+Iron is an essential trace element with multiple physiological functions in the organism.
+However, iron is also a highly reactive molecule contributing to the generation of free hydroxyl radicals, which may, in excess, induce significant cell damage.
+The liver is the major storage organ for iron, and iron may be cumulated herein in excess under different pathological conditions such as genetic disorders (e.g. hereditary haemochromatosis and beta thalassemia), or secondary to blood transfusion and hemolysis.

-We utilized rat model of iron overload induced by repeated intraperitoneal administration of iron to markedly increase content of iron within the liver.
+We utilized a rat model of iron overload induced by repeated intraperitoneal administration of iron to markedly increase the content of iron within the liver.
 This situation led to liver impairment as evaluated by plasma biochemistry or histopathological examination.
-Excess of liver iron reduced biliary secretion of bile acids because of downregulated NTCP, BSEP and MRP2 transporters for transcellular passage of bile acids from portal blood to bile.
-Simultaneous induction of MRP3 and MRP4 efflux transporters exporting bile acids from hepatocytes back to plasma, and decreased expression of CYP7A1 and CYP8B1 synthetic enzymes prevented accumulation of bile acids in hepatocytes.
-Plasma concentrations of bile acids were also not modified by excess of iron due to reduced reabsorption of bile acids in the intestine.
-Interestingly, this change was not the consequence of altered expression of reuptake transporters, but it was related to increased synthesis of hyodeoxycholic acid which is poorly absorbed from intestine.
+Excess liver iron reduced biliary secretion of bile acids because of downregulated NTCP, BSEP, and MRP2 transporters for transcellular passage of bile acids from portal blood to bile.
+Simultaneous induction of MRP3 and MRP4 efflux transporters exporting bile acids from hepatocytes back to plasma and decreased expression of CYP7A1 and CYP8B1 synthetic enzymes prevented accumulation of bile acids in hepatocytes.
+Plasma concentrations of bile acids were also not modified by the excess of iron due to reduced reabsorption of bile acids in the intestine.
+Interestingly, this change was not the consequence of the altered expression of reuptake transporters, but it was related to the increased synthesis of hyodeoxycholic acid, which is poorly absorbed from the intestine.

-Collectively, our results revealed complex regulatory function of iron on the metabolomics of bile acids.
-Especially impaired expression of numerous transporters necessary for liver elimination of endo, and xenobiotics may contribute to iron-induced hepatotoxicity.
-Exact regulatory mechanisms contributing to observed changes are not known, but our data suggested that activation of iron response element and oxidative stress may be responsible.
+Collectively, our results revealed the complex regulatory function of iron on the metabolomics of bile acids.
+Especially impaired expression of numerous transporters necessary for liver elimination of endo, and xenobiotic may contribute to iron-induced hepatotoxicity.
+Exact regulatory mechanisms contributing to observed changes are unknown, but our data suggested that the activation of iron response element and oxidative stress may be responsible.
 Modulation of these mechanism may offer therapeutic targets to alleviate hepatotoxicity before iron could be effectively reduced in the liver.